-COST/IMPACT OR COST-BENEFIT: Roughly \$625 to \$2,075 to move an additional child at risk for conduct problems into normal range (variance depends on program phase - whether start up or mature - and cost of living differences across sites).
+COST/IMPACT OR COST-BENEFIT: Roughly \$625 to \$2,075 to move an additional child at risk for conduct problems into normal range (variance depends on program phase - whether start up or mature - and local costs).

-Duckworth A. L & Seligman, M. Self discipline outdoes IQ in predicting academic performance of adolescents.
+- 1 Duckworth A. L & Seligman, M. Self discipline outdoes IQ in predicting academic performance of adolescents.
 Psychological Science 16(12) 939-944.
 Also, Moffit et.al A gradient of self control predicts health, wealth, and public safety.
-Proceedings of the National Academy of Sciences, vol 108, no.7 2693-2698.

-National Scientific Council on the Developing Child (2007).
+Proceedings of the National Academy of Sciences, vol 108, no.7 2693-2698. - 2 National Scientific Council on the Developing Child (2007).
 The Science of Early Childhood Development.
 Center on the Developing Child, Harvard University.
-Retrieved 2/08/14 from: http://developingchild.harvard.edu/resources/ reports\and\working\papers/science\of\early\childhood\development/

-Professor Carolyn Webster-Stratton at the University of Washington founded the program.

-Duckworth A. L & Seligman, M. Self discipline outdoes IQ in predicting academic performance of adolescents.
+Retrieved 2/08/14 from: http://developingchild.harvard.edu/resources/reports_and_working_papers/science_of_early_childhood_development/ - 3 Professor Carolyn Webster-Stratton at the University of Washington founded the program. - 4 Duckworth A. L & Seligman, M. Self discipline outdoes IQ in predicting academic performance of adolescents.
 Psychological Science 16(12) 939-944.
 Also, Moffit et.al A gradient of self control predicts health, wealth, and public safety.
 Proceedings of the National Academy of Sciences, vol 108, no.7 2693-2698.
 Also, Lopez Turley, R., Desmond, M. & Bruch, S.K.
 (2007) Unanticipated educational consequences of a positive parent child relationship.
-Journal of Marriage and Family, October 2007, 1377-1390.

-Webster-Stratton, C. Reid, M. J. and Hammond, M. Preventing Conduct Problems, Promoting Social Competence: A Parent and Teacher Training Partnership in Head Start.
+Journal of Marriage and Family, October 2007, 1377-1390. - 5 Webster-Stratton, C. Reid, M. J. and Hammond, M. Preventing Conduct Problems, Promoting Social Competence: A Parent and Teacher Training Partnership in Head Start.
 Journal of Clinical Child Psychology 2001, vol. 30, no. 3 283-302.
-Based on total enrollment in 2013.

-To estimate the high point of this range, we used sample program start-up budgets provided by Invest in Kids.
-Start-up Parent Group - \$9,500 (assuming a group of 16); Start-up Classroom Program (2 classrooms) - \$4,500; One time Teacher Classroom Management training - \$1,130.
+6 Based on total enrollment in 2013. - 7To estimate the high point of this range, we used sample program start-up budgets provided by Invest in Kids.
+Start-up Parent Group \$9,500 (assuming a group of 16); Start-up Classroom Program (2 classrooms) \$4,500; One time Teacher Classroom Management training \$1,130.